 ASSISTANT PROFESSOR OF HISTORY

-“Issuing the Black Wardrobe: Fashion and Anti-Fashion in Post-Soul Publications” (book
+“Issuing the Black Wardrobe: Fashion and Anti-Fashion in Post-Soul Publications” (manuscript

-“A Fantasy in Fashion: Luxury Dressing and African American Lifestyle Magazines in the 1980s” in Race and Retail: Consumption Across the Color Line, Rutgers University Press (forthcoming, 2015)
+“A Fantasy in Fashion: Luxury Dressing and African American Lifestyle Magazines in the 1980s” in Race and Retail: Consumption Across the Color Line, Rutgers University Press, 2015

 “‘To Mirror the Happier Side of Negro Life’: Ebony and Jet in Black Cultural and Print History,” in Speaking of People: Ebony, Jet and Contemporary Art Exhibition Catalog, Studio Museum in Harlem, New York, 2014

 Review of Comrades: A Local History of the Black Panther Party, by Judson L. Jefferies,

 Indiana Magazine of History, September 2011.